loadsaver/WIT_TEST/README.md

 * To submit the homework, make your final commits, then have the repository "owner" issue a [Pull Request](https://help.github.com/articles/using-pull-requests) within github.
+This will send us your code.
+Include a reasonable comment describing what you're